The Simpsons: Comic books

 Numerous Simpson-related comic books have been released over the years.
-So far, nine comic book series have been published by Bongo Comics since 1993.
 The first comic strips based on The Simpsons appeared in 1991 in the magazine Simpsons Illustrated, which was a companion magazine to the show.
 The comic strips were popular and a one-shot comic book titled Simpsons Comics and Stories, containing four different stories, was released in 1993 for the fans.
-The book was a success and due to this, the creator of The Simpsons, Matt Groening, and his companions Bill Morrison, Mike Rote, Steve Vance and Cindy Vance created the publishing company Bongo Comics.
+The book was a success and due to this, Groening and his companions Bill Morrison, Mike Rote, and Steve and Cindy Vance created the publishing company Bongo Comics.
+A total of nine comic book series were published by Bongo Comics between 1993 and the company's dissolution in 2018.
 Issues of Simpsons Comics, Bart Simpson's Treehouse of Horror and Bart Simpson have been collected and reprinted in trade paperbacks in the United States by HarperCollins.

 Film

 20th Century Fox and Gracie Films produced The Simpsons Movie, an animated film that was released on July 27, 2007.
 The film was directed by long-time Simpsons producer David Silverman and written by a team of Simpsons writers comprising Matt Groening, James L. Brooks, Al Jean, George Meyer, Mike Reiss, John Swartzwelder, Jon Vitti, David Mirkin, Mike Scully, Matt Selman, and Ian Maxtone-Graham.
 Production of the film occurred alongside continued writing of the series despite long-time claims by those involved in the show that a film would enter production only after the series had concluded.
 There had been talk of a possible feature-length Simpsons film ever since the early seasons of the series.
 James L. Brooks originally thought that the story of the episode "Kamp Krusty" was suitable for a film, but he encountered difficulties in trying to expand the script to feature-length.
 For a long time, difficulties such as lack of a suitable story and an already fully engaged crew of writers delayed the project.

 On August 10, 2018, 20th Century Fox announced that a sequel is in development.
+In September 2025, a sequel was officially announced to be in production, set for theatrical release on July 23, 2027.

 Music

 Collections of original music featured in the series have been released on the albums Songs in the Key of Springfield, Go Simpsonic with The Simpsons and The Simpsons: Testify.
 Several songs have been recorded with the purpose of a single or album release and have not been featured on the show.
 The album The Simpsons Sing the Blues was released in September 1990 and was a success, peaking at No. 3 on the Billboard 200 and becoming certified 2× platinum by the Recording Industry Association of America.
 The first single from the album was the pop rap song "Do the Bartman", performed by Nancy Cartwright and released on November 20, 1990.
-The song was written by Michael Jackson, although he did not receive any credit.
+The song had backing vocals by Michael Jackson, although he did not receive any credit.
 The Yellow Album was released in 1998, but received poor reception and did not chart in any country.